 A title insurance company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

-You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.